expander-dcn/expander-dcn.github.io/README.md

 ### Systems and System Evaluations

 * **[Jellyfish: Networking Data Centers Randomly](https://www.usenix.org/conference/nsdi12/technical-sessions/presentation/singla).** Ankit Singla, Chi-Yao Hong, Lucian Popa, and P. Brighten Godfrey.
 9th USENIX Symposium on Networked Systems Design and Implementation (NSDI), April 2012.
-(An earlier version appeared in HotCloud 2011.)
+(Earlier version appeared in HotCloud 2011) ([Blog post](https://youinfinitesnake.blogspot.com/2012/04/jellyfish-networking-data-centers.html))
   * Introduced the idea of using a degree-bounded random graph as the data center network topology, leading to better throughput and greater flexibility in construction compared to Clos networks (fat trees).
 In particular, the paper showed 25% higher throughput than Clos networks for the workloads it considered, 60% lower incremental expansion cost for a particular model of incremental expansion, and better resilience to failed components.
   * Compared throughput with degree-diameter optimal (Moore bound) graphs, as a benchmark of an optimal topology, finding Jellyfish comes within 10% of their throughput.
 (See discussion of Moore graphs elsewhere on this page.)
   * Proposed approaches to deployment challenges: routing with k-shortest paths, and simplifying cabling via physical switch placement, patch panels providing the random matchings, and clustering with fewer cross-cluster links and bundling cables